inancdericioglu/inancdericioglu.github.io/_posts/2018-6-14-Capsule_Networks.md

 ### Decoder Reconstructions

-The decoder sees as input the 16-dimensional vectors that are produced by the "DigitCaps" layer.
+The decoder sees as input the 16-dimensional vectors that are produced by the DigitCaps layer.
 There is one "correct" capsule output vector; this vector is the vector with the largest vector magnitude of all ten digit capsule outputs (recall that vector magnitude correspond to a part's existence in an image).
 Then, the decoder upsamples that one vector, decoding it into a reconstructed image of a handwritten digit.
 So, the decoder is learning a mapping from a capsule output vector to a 784-dim vector that can be reshaped into a 28x28 reconstructed image.
 You can see some sample reconstructions, below.
 The original images are on the top row, and their reconstructions are in the row below; you can see that the reconstructions are blurrier but, generally, quite good.

 <p align="center" >
 <img src='/assets/capsules/reconstructions.png' width="500" />